George Strickland Kingston: Later career

 Kingston established himself as a civil engineer, architect and surveyor, and in 1840 the Adelaide Municipal Council briefly engaged him as town surveyor.
 He was later engaged as inspector of public works and, buildings.
 Among his works still standing are the south-eastern corner of Government House (1839), the original section of the Adelaide Gaol (1840), Cummins House at Camden Park (1841) and Kingston Historical House (1840, 1851).
 He also designed the first monument to Colonel Light in Light Square (1843).
 He designed White's Rooms, Adelaide's first public entertainment venue.

-On 10 July 1851, Kingston was sworn in as a member of South Australia's first elected parliament and held his seat in the Legislative Council until 2 February 1857.
+On 10 July 1851, Kingston was sworn in as an elected member of South Australia's first elected parliament representing the Electoral District of The Burra and Clare in the Legislative Council.
+He was re-elected in September 1855 and held the position until the Council's dissolution on 2 February 1857.
 On 9 March 1857, Kingston was elected to the newly established House of Assembly and became the first Speaker on 22 April 1857.
 Kingston held this position until 22 March 1860 and again from 31 March 1865 until his death on 26 November 1880.
 Kingston represented The Burra and Clare from 9 March 1857 to 22 March 1860 and Stanley from 6 May 1861 until his death.

 Kingston was prominent in forming the South Australian Mining Association to keep the mineral wealth of the colony from overseas speculators.
 With Edward Stephens, he investigated copper finds at Burra in 1845, and then played a leading role in the 'snobs' party to defeat the 'nobs' for the mine.
 An original shareholder, he was appointed surveyor and architect of the mining association but it was William Jacob who carried out the Burra special survey of 20,000 acres (8094 ha).
 In April 1848 he was elected a director, deputy-chairman in October 1856 and chairman from 1857 until his death.
 In its first five years the 'monster mine' paid fifteen dividends each of 200 per cent.

 In 1858 Kingston was part of the team who surveyed the namesake town of Kingston, later renamed Kingston SE as a part of a private real estate development.

-Kingston was knighted in 1870.
+On 30 April 1870, Kingston was made a Knight of the United Kingdom of Great Britain and Ireland by Queen Victoria.
 He died in 1880 aboard the RMS Malwa on his way to India and was buried at sea.